 Since January 2017, the writing of the (nearly) daily Microbiome Digest blog posts has been done by a fantastic team of scientists from all over the world, who all share their love of microbiology and science communication here.
 Here, they introduce themselves.

 Tulika Arora is a postdoc in University of Copenhagen, Denmark in Fredrik Backhed’s group.
 She has been working in the gut microbiome field for the last 6 years and is interested in investigating role of the gut microbiota in the host physiology.

 Juan Pablo Cardenas

-JP is a Data Scientist at uBiome in Santiago, Chile.
-Before that, he did his PhD at the Universidad Andrés Bello in Santiago, and a postdoc at the Fundación Ciencia Para la Vida.
-He is interested in bioinformatics and computational biology and microbial ecology.
+JP is currently an Assistant Professor at the Universidad Mayor in Santiago, Chile.
+Before that, he did his PhD at the Universidad Andrés Bello in Santiago and he worked at uBiome.
+He is interested in bioinformatics, phylogenomics, and microbial ecology.

 Juan Pablo’s profile on Research Gate

 Posts by Juan Pablo Cardenas

 Kiran is a PhD student at the University of Groningen, The Netherlands.
 Her work involves understanding the microbiome of Drosophila suzukii.
 Kiran is interested in host-associated microbiomes and science writing.

 Aleksi Husso is a PhD student at the University of Helsinki, Finland, whose research is focused on animal microbiomes and early host-microbe interactions.
 He works in the Doctoral Programme in Microbiology and Biotechnology.